Frequently Asked Questions

 All our hostels are converted traditional croft houses.
 By their nature, they are small.

 The hostels cater mainly for independent travellers travelling alone or with one or two companions.
 They are small.
 There just is not enough space for private rooms.
 All sleeping accommodation is in shared rooms.
 Howmore has four shared rooms.
 Berneray and Rhenigidale each have three.
 There is no dedicated family accommodation.
-Nor is there a ‘lights out’ rule.
+Children under 5 years of age cannot be accommodated.
+We expect all under the age of 18 to be accompanied by a responsible adult.
+There a ‘lights out’ rule.

 Can I arrive at any time – day or night?
 Yes.